 Figure 3.
-Bob's mental state after impression management.
+After impression management.
 A1-A3 are agent models.
 After successfully manipulating Jane's beliefs, Bob believes (a) that the shrimp logo is ridiculous, (b) that Jane believes that it is not ridiculous and is interesting, and (c) that Jane thinks that Bob agrees.
 T represents the truthfulness standing norm.